sonic-net/SONiC/doc/xrcvd/transceiver-monitor-hld.md

 ##### 1.4.3.2 Handle port change event in DOM sensor update thread #####

 DOM sensor update thread should use queue.Queue to receive the port change event.
-Once a port change event arrives, it should update local port mapping information first and if it is a remove event, it should remove transceiver information from table TRANSCEIVER_DOM_SENSOR; if it is and add event, nothing else need to be done because new port in alread in local port mapping and the DOM sensor information will be updated properly.
+Once a port change event arrives, it should update local port mapping information first and if it is a remove event, it should remove transceiver information from table TRANSCEIVER_DOM_SENSOR; if it is and add event, nothing else need to be done because new port in already in local port mapping and the DOM sensor information will be updated properly.

 ##### 1.4.3.3 Recover missing SFP information in DB #####